GastonKreps/SalaciaML-2-Arctic/Training/README.md

 ## Training:

 - Place the *UDASH-SML2A-Salinity.csv* or *UDASH-SML2A-Temperature.csv* file and the python scripts in the same folder.
+- Change the input file names in the Python scripts to fit to the input data.
 - Run the script: *python3 SalaciaML-2-Arctic-Salinity.py* or *python3 SalaciaML-2-Arctic-Temperature.py*.
 - Output (model files, history, plots) will be saved in the *./model_output/* directory.